How ConsumerAffairs uses cookies

 a Honda Accord on a highway

-We’ll break down what a Honda Accord warranty covers, how much it costs, what your options are and whether a warranty is worth it in the long run.
+An extended warranty for a Honda Accord can be a wise choice if you want comprehensive protection against unexpected repairs.
+Below, we’ll break down what a Honda Accord warranty covers, how much an extended warranty costs, what your options are and whether an extended warranty is worth it.

 Key insights